JohnMcLear/ep_copy_paste_images/README.md

 # This plugin is WIP and isn't stable

 # TODO:
+ - [ ] Find someone to sponsor development
  - [x] Make it work on develop branch (see https://github.com/ether/etherpad-lite/pull/2497/files)
  - [ ] Support image resize
  - [ ] Support image drag and drop